-Welcome to The Transmitter Blog!
-Our dedicated team of volunteers are creating short written pieces about current neuroscience research, advice for getting involved in research, and the overall university student experience.
+Welcome to The Transmitter!
+Our dedicated team of Volunteers create short written blog pieces about current neuroscience research, advice for getting involved in research, and the overall university student experience.

 Writing an Effective Cover Letter for Research Positions